mware-solutions/h2o-3/h2o-docs/src/product/data-science/glm.rst

 -  `lambda_search <algo-params/lambda_search.html>`__: Specify whether to enable lambda search, starting with lambda max (the smallest :math:`\lambda` that drives all coefficients to zero).
 If you also specify a value for ``lambda_min_ratio``, then this value is interpreted as lambda min.
 If you do not specify a value for ``lambda_min_ratio``, then GLM will calculate the minimum lambda.

+- **cold_start**: Specify whether the model should be built from scratch.
+This parameter is only applicable when building a GLM model with multiple alpha/lambda values.
+If false and for a fixed alpha value, the next model with the next lambda value out of the lambda array will be built using coefficients and the GLM state values of the current model.
+If true, the next GLM model will be built from scratch.
+The default value is false.

 -  `early_stopping <algo-params/early_stopping.html>`__: Specify whether to stop early when there is no more relative improvement on the training  or validation set.

 -  `nlambdas <algo-params/nlambdas.html>`__: (Applicable only if **lambda_search** is enabled) Specify the number of lambdas to use in the search.
 When ``alpha`` > 0, the default value for ``lambda_min_ratio`` is :math:`1e^{-4}`, then the default value for ``nlambdas`` is 100.
 This gives a ratio of 0.912.
 (For best results when using strong rules, keep the ratio close to this default.)
 When ``alpha=0``, the default value for ``nlamdas`` is set to 30 because fewer lambdas are needed for ridge regression.